FusionAuth/fusionauth-site/site/_posts/2021-09-14-maila-networks-fusionauth.md

 **Dan:** How do you use FusionAuth?
 OAuth?
 User management?
 Social sign-on?
 Something else?

 **Jean Rousseau:** We started using it for a simple project and replaced the Coovachilli hotspot.
-Nowadays I'm experimenting it in other areas to integrate all logins with a single application.
+Nowadays I'm experimenting with it in other areas to integrate all logins with a single application.

 **Dan:** What applications are you planning to integrate with FusionAuth?